1. Start saving. Make a plan.

-If you’ve been a bit naughty, the good news is that banks look favourably on a record that might be just six months hard saving.
-So set up a designated ‘House’ account and start tomorrow.
-Actually… today!
+If you’re savings have been a bit up and down, the good news is that banks look favourably on a record that might be just six months hard saving.
+So set up a designated ‘House’ account and get started today.

 2. Sort out a budget